smoukey/Group-Revenue-Tracker/README.md

 ---

-# Roblox Group Revenue Tracker
+# Roblox Group Sale Notifier

-This script monitors the pending Robux revenue of a specified Roblox group and sends updates to a Discord webhook whenever there is a change.
-It runs at a regular interval and checks the group's revenue details.
+This script monitors the sales of a specified Roblox group and sends updates to a Discord webhook.
+It runs at a regular interval and checks the group's sales and revenue details.

 ## Obtaining the Roblox Token